ssathya62/Slickchart-Prepared-docs/Github Actions Self hosted.md

 run: dotnet publish -r linux-x64 --self-contained false --configuration Release
 ```
 When the commands run successfully your executables will be generated several
 folders deep in a bin/……./Publish folder.
-I built a script in the server that
-will copy the executables from publish folder to the folder where we want to
+I built a script in the server that will copy the executables from publish folder to the folder where we want our executables live.
-execute our executables.
 To do this I added another section as follows:
 ```sh
 -name: Install
 	run: /home/srvean/bin/installApps.sh